 High slaking and dispersion potential.
 Soil materials are strongly dispersive and will readily slake.

 Erosive.
-The soils are susceptible to wind and fluvial erosion.
+The soils are susceptible to wind and water erosion.

 Weakly buffered.
 The soils are weakly buffered because of low CEC and anion adsorption capacity.
 They are consequently very sensitive to management, showing rapid changes in response to fertilisation, irrigation and cultivation.